davebenson/doom4-walkthrough/README.md

 After destroying the Gore Nest, a large number of Imps and Possessed Soldiers appear, keep moving and shoot the barrels to kill some of them while saving ammo.
 Make note of the two supply caches containing ammo+health before starting.

+Hint: The chainsaw is useful here to kill 3 demons and get lots of ammo.

 ## Mission 2:  Getting the yellow keycard (continued)

 On the lower level, Call the Elevator and see a replayed cut-scene of the demon carrying the Yellow Keycard guard.
 Enter the elevator and press the button.